+Responding innovatively to a client-initiated briefs is a critical part of working in the creative and cultural industries.
+This unit fosters collaborative, responsive interaction with internal and external partners and your peers.
+Introducing a range of interdisciplinary frameworks, this unit builds a toolkit of methods necessary for creative practice that can shape and influence the future.
+This approach allows for thinking big and small, local and global.
 Working with a brief, you will learn how to work through ethical and resourcing considerations for your conceptual thinking, negotiate stakeholder engagement, and leverage your creative practice to intervene in dominant ways of thinking and making.
 Combined with emergent technological, social or economic practices, you will be mentored in how to contribute new ideas and ways of doing through collaboration.
 An achievable client brief will set realistic expectations for student engagement with a primary focus on the development of your disciplinary practice and portfolio.
 You will gain skills in interpreting and responding to client briefs, reporting on milestones, and adapting interests or motivations to achieve a common goal.
 Projects will be in collaboration with partners, or they will identify collaboration between the disciplines.
 Projects will shift semester to semester, and appropriateness of the project to individual skill-sets will depend on the available task/s.

 |College of Arts, Law and Education

 School of Creative Arts and Media

-|Available as student elective?||No|
+|Available as an elective?

 - International students